JetBrains/kotlin-web-site/docs/topics/jvm/java-interop.md

 If Java's Lombok-generated declarations are in another module than the Kotlin code that uses these declarations, everything works out of the box.
-If you need to use Java's Lombok-generated declarations in mixed Kotlin/Java sources, learn how to do this on [Lombok Kotlin compiler plugin's page](lombok.md).
+If you need to use Java's Lombok-generated declarations in mixed Kotlin/Java sources, learn how to do this on the [Lombok compiler plugin's page](lombok.md).